FredericRizk/CARISET.github.io/_pages/about.md

 ---

 ## Leadership
-CARISET is led by **Prof. Frederic Rizk**, Assistant Professor of Computer Science and Engineering.
+CARISET is led by **Dr. Frederic Rizk**, Assistant Professor of Computer Science and Engineering.
 Prof. Rizk’s research focuses on **AI, distributed systems, quantum computing, and security**, with a passion for building innovative frameworks that push the boundaries of intelligent technologies.

 ---